Fight-CIub/GotU/README.md

   * Copy the project path and open the terminal
   * In the first terminal window, navigate to the downloaded (and unpacked) folder with the application and go to the 'client' folder
   * Firstly type 'npm i' (if using yarn, use 'yarn add') to download all the dependecies
+  * After contacting the developers, open the provided 'keys.txt' file and follow the instructions in the file
   * Start the application using the command 'npm start' (if using yarn, use 'yarn start') and wait for the terminal to return information about the successful launch of  the project
   * In the second terminal window, navigate to the 'server' folder
   * Firstly type 'npm i' (if using yarn, use 'yarn add') to download all the dependecies